pipeforce/pipeforce.github.io/docs/api/commands.md

 ## property.value.put ``v1``
 ----------
 Saves the value of a property.
-The property schema must exist in advance.
+The property must exist in advance.
+This command does not allow to change the metadata of a property.
+If you need to change this, use property.put instead.

 [Try online.](https://try.pipeforce.org/#/commandform?command=property.value.put:v1)